chuanfuyap/chuanfuyap.github.io/_posts/2021-12-07-advent-code.md

 <a class="anchor" id="day7"></a>

 ### Day 7: The Treachery of Whales
-I'll be honest, day 7's solution was ruined for me, I left reddit open from the night before, so I basically woke up to a meme with the solution for it, oh well, here's my code for it.
+I'll be honest, day 7's solution of part 2was ruined for me, I left reddit open from the night before, so I basically woke up to a meme about gauss trick which is the solution for it, oh well, here's my code for it.

 ```python
 import numpy as np